Puerto Rico legal and accounting and tax considerations in 2023

 Puerto Rico accounting and tax task US$ Puerto Rico active company unaudited annual tax and accounting 2,300 Puerto Rico dormant company unaudited annual tax and accounting 950 Puerto Rico active company audited annual tax and accounting * 5,950 Average monthly bookkeeping services 550 Monthly SUT reporting services (active entity) 2,850 Monthly SUT reporting services (dormant entity) 1,350

-Note: * For an active trading company, these accounting, audit, and tax fees are an estimate of Healy Consultants Group PLC fees to discharge your annual company accounting and tax obligations efficiently and effectively.
-Following receipt of a set of draft accounting numbers from your company, Healy Consultants Group PLC will more accurately advise accounting and tax fees.
+Note: * For an active trading company, these accounting, audit, and tax fees are an estimate of Healy Consultants Group fees to discharge your annual company accounting and tax obligations efficiently and effectively.
+Following receipt of a set of draft accounting numbers from your company, Healy Consultants Group will more accurately advise accounting and tax fees.

 Legal and compliance